rackerlabs/support-how-to/content/how-to/rackspace-email/manage-multi-factor-authentication-for-rackspace-webmail/index.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

-Rackspace Webmail provides two options for enabling multi-factor authentication when you first log in: text message authentication and mobile application authentication.
+Rackspace Webmail provides two options for enabling multifactor authentication when you first log in: text message authentication and mobile application authentication.

 ### Use text message authentication

-With text message multi-factor authentication, you can use your phone number to receive a one-time code that allows you to access Webmail.
+With text message multifactor authentication, you can use your phone number to receive a one-time code that allows you to access Webmail.

 1. Log in to [Rackspace Webmail](https://apps.rackspace.com/).
 2. When prompted to *Choose Your Multi-Factor Authentication Method*, select **Get A Text Message**.
-3. Enter the phone number that you want to use for multi-factor SMS messaging.
+3. Enter the phone number that you want to use for multifactor SMS messaging.
 4. Enter the code sent to your phone in the verification field and then click **Verify Code**.

 A message stating *You have successfully set up Multi-Factor Authentication* displays.

-### Use a multi-factor authentication mobile application
+### Use a multifactor authentication mobile application

-Mobile applications for authentication enable you to manage multi-factor authentication for multiple accounts in one place without having to provide your phone number.
+Mobile applications for authentication enable you to manage multifactor authentication for multiple accounts in one place without having to provide your phone number.